Temps and termites are on the rise. Schedule your free inspection today.

 If you’re seeking to control yellow sac spiders, get rid of silk sacs – especially ones located where the ceiling meets the wall and at the corners of the ceiling.
 You can use a vacuum to eliminate the sacs, but bring the bag outdoors when you are finished.

 Even though you can try to battle a spider problem yourself, we know that pest issues can get out of hand.
-If that’s the case, you should turn to a professional.
+If that’s the case, you should turn to a professional spider exterminator.
 Fretting about yellow sac spiders or other spiders on your property?
 Reach out to Western Exterminator today to find out how our experts can help!

 Find your local branch

 The yellow sac spider is a common pest in the Seattle area.
-Our specialists know how to handle them and any other spider you might encounter.
+Our technicians know how to handle them and any other spider you might encounter.